 ConnectLA is committed to ensuring that prospective subgrantees seeking to deploy network facilities are thoroughly vetted and meet the minimum qualifications regarding compliance with applicable laws as outlined in the BEAD NOFO.
 The Office will formulate specific intake questions to evaluate the viability and compliance of a proposed application.
 To submit a grant application, prospective subgrantees will be required to provide the details listed below related to compliance with applicable laws:

-• Detailed history of compliance with all applicable Federal, State of Louisiana and local laws for previous broadband projects funded by federal and state programs, including disclosure of any default on any federal or state obligation associated with grants for broadband deployment.
+• Detailed history of compliance with all applicable Federal, State of Louisiana and local laws for previous broadband projects funded by federal and state programs.